COVID-19 Guidelines for Re-Opening your Food Establishment

 - Keep a log of your staff’s contact information and dates and times they worked.
 Porcupine Health Unit will use this list to notify staff and customers if there is a case with COVID-19 at your establishment while they were there.

-- Encourage frequent handwashing using the correct technique, and to avoid touching face.
+- Frequent handwashing using the correct technique, and to avoid touching face.

 - Clean and sanitize tabletops between sittings.